realdustsans/ABOUTME/README.md

 dont copy my skins

+i follow people i think are cooolll.... also shoutout to my awesome friends hi

 i don't like talking that much and i am NOT a converstaion starter

 ok thats basically all u need to know about me ok bye ok